zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 *"...and if you sign today, we'll throw in an extended warranty!"*

-We are going to create a used car lot application that will allow the manager of a used car lot to keep track of their cars.

-The manager can use the application to see the value of each car on the lot.
-Each car's current price, or value, will be calculated by subtracting the below from the car's initial price (MSRP of the car when it was new).

-* Yearly depreciation
-* Cost reduction based on mileage
-* Amount that the car's current damages would cost to fix
-* *(bonus)* Cost reduction for fixed damages

-The user of the application will also be able to set a *price adjustment* on each car to vary the cost of cars.
-This will typically represent the profit margin but it could be negative if the user so desires.

-We strongly recommend pre-populating the lot with a variety of damaged and undamaged cars at the start of your program.
-You will want to use all the Ruby tools for implementing object-oriented programs:

-* Classes
-* Getters and setters (minimize direct access to internal attributes)
-* Instance methods and class methods to define object behavior
-* Private methods where appropriate
-* Class inheritance
+In this assignment we'll be writing a collection of Ruby classes for a "car lot" application.
+We'll be able to create a car lot that contains both new and used cars for sale, and used cars may have damages recorded.
+We will *not* be writing the application interface itself &ndash; no `puts` or `gets` anywhere in your code.
+As the developer you can interact with your classes using `binding.pry` and test files.

-## Sample User Stories
+## Guidelines

-[User Stories](http://www.mountaingoatsoftware.com/agile/user-stories) are often used to break up a development project into manageble tasks.
-These stories are created and managing within a project team when developers colloborate with "stateholders" or clients.

-The below stories are only examples and are not listed in any particular order or priority.
-You may want to add more to flesh out the functionality of your app, or modify/split these to make them more specific.

-* User can see the price of a specific car.
-* User can the total price of all cars on the lot (the "lot value").
-* User can see the total number of cars on the lot.
-* User can add cars to the lot.
-* User can add damages to cars on the lot.
-* User can set price adjustments on cars.
-* User can search for cars by make, model, or year.
+* Write test files for each of your classes in the `bin` directory.
+Add to and run your test files *frequently* to make sure all the pieces are still working together as you expect.
+* Make frequent, logical, granular Git commits with descriptive messages.
+* Use getters, setters, public methods, and private methods appropriately.
+Combine methods and use inheritance when needed to avoid duplication of code.

-## Sample Classes
+## Specifications

+Think carefully about the order you'll want to build these in.
+For instance, it might make sense to leave `CarLot` for last, since it needs cars to function.

-### Car Lot
+### `CarLot`
 * has a name
-* implements the top-level behaviors specified by the User Stories and Specifications.
-	* Add a car to lot
-	* Show all cars
+* may have one or more cars
-	* Remove a car from the lot.
-	* Total the price of all cars.
+* can retrieve the "lot value" (total price of all cars on the lot)
-	* Can search for cars by make and/or model and year.
+* can retrieve a list of all cars matching a certain make, model, or year

-### Car
+### `Car`
 * has a make, model, and year of manufacture
-* has a unique vehicle ID number (each new car has an ID one higher than the last) *(bonus)*
-* has an initial price (MSRP when the car was new)
+* has an MSRP (original retail price)
 * has a depreciation rate (how much the value decreases each year)
+* has a value (MSRP modified by the depreciation rate, taking the year of manufacture into account)
+* has a manager markup
+* has a price (value modified by the manager markup)

-### Used Car
+### `UsedCar`
 * has the same attributes as a new car
 * has a mileage
-* may have one or more damages
+* may have one or more damages (scuffed paint, missing hubcaps, etc.)
+* has a value (same calculation as a new car, but with the repair cost of all current damages subtracted)

-### Damage
+### `Damage`
 * has a description
 * has a cost (how much it would cost to repair)
-* *(bonus)* has a flag indicating whether this damage has been repaired
-* *(bonus)* has a "value penalty" (amount this damage subtracts from the car's value, even if repaired)

-## Specifications

-* Complete car-related functionality (viewing, adding, value calculations, etc.)
-* Complete the car damages-related functionality (viewing, adding, affecting car value, etc.)
-* Appropriate use of class methods *(bonus)*, private methods, and inheritance
-* Repository has several logical commits with descriptive messages
-* Code uses correct indentation/style and descriptive names for classes, methods, and variables

-## Bonuses
+## Extra Challenges

-* That'll bump right out!
-Add the bullet points listed as *(bonus)* above and allow damages to be marked as repaired.
-If a damage is not repaired, it subtracts **both** its repair cost **and** its "value penalty" from the car's value.
-If a damage is repaired, only the "value penalty" is subtracted.
-* Add a Command Line Interface *(bonus)* . __Only do this if all other functionality is implemented__
+* Add the ability to mark cars as "sold".
+A sold car no longer contributes to the "lot value", but does contribute to a new "lot revenue" property.
+Methods on the car lot should allow retrieving either unsold or sold cars.
+The transition from unsold to sold should be *one-way*.
+* Add an auto-generated unique ID for each car that is 1 higher than the ID of the last car created (starting at 1 for the first car).
+You'll need to use a class variable for this.